Logo

 Losing a limb in a large truck accident can be catastrophic.
 Your entire world may change, forcing you to relearn skills you’ve spent decades mastering.
 Even everyday tasks like eating and walking can become massive challenges.
 An amputation is physically life-altering.

 Unfortunately, an amputation is also financially life-altering.
-The Amputee Coalition estimates that the lifetime healthcare costs of people living with limb loss can amount to $509,275.
-Those costs generally do not take into account the medical costs a truck accident victim will incur immediately after the accident.
+The Amputee Coalition estimates that the lifetime healthcare costs of people with limb loss can amount to $509,275.
+Those costs generally do not consider the medical costs a truck accident victim will incur immediately after the accident.

 If a victim eventually wants a prosthetic device to help them, that will be an additional cost.
 A prosthetic leg can run anywhere from $5,000 to $50,000.
 An arm can cost between $3,000 and $30,000.
 That is for one medical device.
-If a victim is still growing, they may need several prosthetic devices throughout their life.
+If a victim is still growing, they may need several prosthetic devices.
 All of this to say, losing a limb can be financially draining.

 Depending on the severity of your injury and the cause of the accident, you may be able to recover money for the following: